 At the same time, you don’t want to pick something that’s too loose as it might get tangled in gym equipment.
 Pick something that hugs your body but doesn’t squeeze it.
 This is not only for aesthetic reasons, it’s been proven that clothes that are too tight may constrict blood flow and even cause cellulite (yes, men can suffer from cellulite as well).

 The thinner the arms, the wider the straps should be

-It is self-explanatory, but there is an unwritten rule that says that the thinner your arms are, then the wider the straps of your vest should be.
-This is to keep “balance” in your upper body if you will.
+The rule says that the thinner your arms are, then the wider the straps of your vest should be.
+This is to keep ‘balance,’ if you will.

 Not all vests are created equal, check out different fabric properties to select the right one for you:

 Vests made out of 100% cotton look nice but they have a problem and that is that they absorb water very easily, making them unsuitable for long training sessions.
 Before you know it, you’ll be soaked in your own sweat — and I know this from experience.

 Man-made fabrics like spandex and lycra are a blessing for sportswear due to their breathability, ability to stretch and durability.
 Just stay away from bright colours to avoid looking like a Power Ranger.

 If you want to learn about the different types of synthetic fabrics and which ones are better suited for different activities, check out the blog post we wrote on ‘How to choose a performance T-shirt.’

 Part 3: Types of Gym Vests for Men